 For much of the company’s existence, Sunrun has been one of the largest solar installers in the nation.
 In 2022, they are installing more systems than any other company in the United States.
 For this reason, many homeowners feel more secure with Sunrun than with local or less well known companies.
 Sunrun offers solar systems through Costco in select markets and thus consumers get the benefit of buying or leasing solar panels that are backed by a large and trusted corporation.
 Douglas shares his experience with Sunrun in the review from BestCompany.com below.

 Sunrun complaints: what the unhappy customers are saying

-- Some solar salespeople will make aggressive claims to meet their sales goals, regardless of a home’s suitability for a solar installation.
+- Some solar salespeople will make aggressive claims to meet their sales goals, regardless of a home’s actual suitability for a solar installation.

 - Households with significant energy use will require a larger system, and can realize higher savings by buying (rather than leasing) solar panels.
-However, salespeople know that pitching a smaller leased system is an easier upfront sell and can lead to a faster signed contract.
+However, salespeople know that pitching a smaller leased system is an easier upfront sale and can lead to a faster signed contract.

 The ultimate takeaway: get multiple solar quotes to make the smartest decision possible

 To read the testimonies of other shoppers, you can check out the websites we used in this article, including Yelp, ConsumerAffairs, Better Business Bureau, and BestCompany.com.
 You can also check out the thousands of solar company reviews we have aggregated on EnergySage.

 Another way to ensure that your solar offer is fair (whether it’s from Sunrun or another solar company) is to compare it against other competing offers.
 When you register on the EnergySage Marketplace, you can upload quotes you have already received from solar companies like Sunrun, and easily compare them side-by-side to other installers in your area.
 You can also speak with one of our in-house Energy Advisors, who will be able to walk you through all of your quotes and help you understand which option is the best for you.